Trepanning: Cultural perspectives on trepanation

 The motivations behind trepanation varied significantly across cultures, often tied to beliefs about health, spirituality, and the treatment of ailments.
 Early instances of the practice may have been influenced by a combination of supernatural beliefs and early understandings of physical ailments, leading to its acceptance in various medical traditions.
 In many cultures, it was believed that drilling a hole in the skull will let out the evil spirits that caused pain and illness.
-It can be explained as most head injuries and diseases, such as migraine, felt like pounding, so cutting a hole in head may help to relieve the pain and pressure.
-In Africa and Europe, not only this procedure was performed for spiritual reasons, but also the discs made of cranial bones were commonly used as shield from demons and evils.
+It can be explained as most head injuries and diseases, such as migraines, felt like pounding, so cutting a hole in the head may help to relieve the pain and pressure.
+In Africa and Europe, not only was this procedure performed for spiritual reasons, but also the discs made of cranial bones were commonly used as a shield from demons and evils.
 In China, twelve shaman corpses in a tomb were found with trephined bodies because they also had duties of doctors.
-This tells about connection of cranial surgery to religion; there was conception that open hole in head contributes to communication with god and souls of dead people.
+This shows the connection between cranial surgery and religion; there was a conception that an open hole in the head contributed to communication with gods and the souls of dead people.
+In tribal groups, trepanning was seen as a medicine to maintain youth and a cure for rheumatism.
+Priests were a common person to perform this procedure, leading to beliefs of metaphysical objectives like exorcism.
 Trepanation was also associated in Chinese medicine with the balance of vital energy, or qi.
 They understand trepanation as a way to balance the body and energy, spiritual and physical health.
-On the other hand, it was thought that cerebral disorder arise from the loss of spiritual image in ancient Peru, illness developed after being separated from body.
+On the other hand, it was thought that cerebral disorders arise from the loss of the spiritual image in ancient Peru, an illness developed after being separated from the body.
 Trepanation would have been done in order to allow the spirit to reenter the body.
-In these cases, the patient may have suffered from paralysis, cerebral palsy, severe depression, or mental retardation.
+In these cases, the patient may have suffered from paralysis, cerebral palsy, severe depression, or intellectual disability.

 Tools and methods

 In ancient times, trepanation instruments were less complex, and were commonly made out of flint, obsidian, or harder material such as stone knives, and later with metal such as bronze and copper.
+During the beginning and middle of the Neolithic period, flint was commonly used as a tool but as time went on, tools became more refined in shape and were eventually made from bronze.
 Additionally, the procedure was done by practitioners utilizing tumi (ceremonial knife in early Peru), sharpened seashells (South Pacific), a trephine drill, bronze knife, etc. The Greeks and Romans were the first to design medical instruments to penetrate the skull.
 Such instruments includes the terebra serrata, made to perforate the cranium by positioning the instrument's pointed end against the cranium and manually rolling the instrument's shaft back and forth between the surgeon's two hands.
 By the Renaissance period, when trepanation was routinely performed, a range of instruments were developed to accommodate the demand.

 As many as five main methods were found for trephination: